-Traditions are a huge part of Chinese culture, and that certainly doesn’t stop when it comes to Chinese wedding traditions.
+Traditions are a very important part of Chinese culture, and that certainly doesn’t stop when it comes to Chinese wedding traditions.
 Of course, over the course of hundreds of years and plenty of generations, many have been modernised to suit the needs of contemporary Chinese couples.
 If you have been invited to a Chinese wedding ceremony, you might be wondering what some of the popular Chinese wedding traditions are and what you can expect at a Chinese wedding?

 However, at the heart of these updated rituals still lies fascinating traditions steeped in culture, respect, and family values.
 Here are some frequently asked questions surrounding being invited to a Chinese wedding:

 Frequently Asked Questions on Chinese Wedding Traditions

-Chinese Wedding Traditions: What Should I Wear To A Chinese Wedding?
+Chinese Wedding Traditions: What Should I Wear To A Chinese Wedding Ceremony?

-The short answer is that you should wear anything but the colour red.
+The short answer is that you should wear anything except the colour red.
 Just as white is traditionally worn by the bride at a typical western wedding, red is usually the colour of choice for the bride to wear at a Chinese wedding.
 Even if they are opting for a white dress to begin with, a Chinese wedding tradition is that Chinese brides often change into a red Chinese wedding dress later in the proceedings, so it’s probably better to play it safe and avoid red altogether.

 The longer answer, however, involves not only avoiding red, but darker shades too.
 Steering clear of blacks, greys, or even navy blues is also advised, as they symbolise death and themes of bad luck: neither of these are particularly welcome on a wedding day!
 Opt for lighter colours such as violets and peaches, as these represent joy, new life, and new beginnings in various cultures.

 Chinese Wedding Traditions: How Long Is a Chinese Wedding Ceremony?

 Modern Chinese wedding ceremonies usually only last for one day.
-However, traditional Chinese weddings have been known to occur over the course of three or four days, depending on how many traditions are being kept.
+However, traditional Chinese wedding ceremonies have been known to occur over the course of three or four days, depending on how many traditions are being kept.